JEniduelan/T2A2_API_WEBSERVER/README.md

 - **Required Data:** email, password

-- **Expected Response:** Expected '200 OK' response with a JWT token and user information excluding password and tasks.
+- **Expected Response:** Expected '200 OK' response with a JWT token and user information excluding password.

 - **Functionality:** Allows user to log in.
 If credentials are correct, a JWT token is created and returned along with user information.